 The Takeovers Code and the relevant laws and regulations impose many duties and obligations on the Offeree once it receives an offer or believes that an offer is imminent.
-Once the board of a company is notified of an offer or has reason to believe that an offer is imminent, no action may be taken by the board which could frustrate the offer or deny the shareholders the opportunity to decide on the merits of the offer without the approval of the shareholders at a general meeting (Rule 4).
-Rule 4 sets out a non-exhaustive list of actions that may constitute frustrating actions which includes:
+Once the board of a company is notified of an offer or has reason to believe that an offer is imminent, no action should be taken by the board which could frustrate the offer or deny the shareholders the opportunity to decide on the merits of the offer without the approval of the shareholders at a general meeting (Rule 4).
+In particular, the board must not, without such approval:

-- issuing shares; - creating, issuing or granting, or permitting the creation, issue or grant of, any convertible securities, options or warrants in respect of shares of the company; - selling, disposing of or acquiring assets of a material amount; - entering into contracts, including service contracts, other than in the ordinary course of business; or - causing the company or any subsidiary or associated company to buy back, purchase or redeem any shares in the company or provide financial assistance for any such buy-back, purchase or redemption.
+- issue any shares; - create, issue or grant, or permit the creation, issue or grant of, any convertible securities, options or warrants in respect of shares of the company; - sell, dispose of or acquire assets of a material amount; - enter into contracts, including service contracts, other than in the ordinary course of business; or - cause the company or any subsidiary or associated company to purchase or redeem any shares in the company or provide financial assistance for any such purchase.